Actindo-AG/Documentation/DatabaseAndReporting/Overview/00_Overview.md

 # Overview

-In this part of the *Database and reporting* documentation, you will find the following chapters:
+In this part of the *Database and Reporting* documentation, you will find the following chapters:

 - [General information](01_General.md)
     - [Benefits](01_General.md#benefits)